 And hate the idle pleasures of these days.

 Dancing figures prominently in the opening speech of Shakespeare’s Richard III.
 However, the several references show a deep ambivalence about dancing that reflects ongoing debates about whether dance was the cause or the solution for such problems as illicit sexuality and lack of self-control of the body and emotions.
 Richard is not a sympathetic character, and so his disinclination to dance is a vote in its favor.
 Yet his condemnations — that it is one of the “idle pleasures” and practiced by those who devote their time to frivolities, vanities, and lovemaking — are claims made by other, more objective cultural critics.

 Interestingly, dancing, especially of courtiers, was sometimes associated with dissembling and falsity.
-However, in this speech, as in Henry VI, part 3, dancing reflects genuine joy and celebration — “delightful measures” — and thus is impossible
+However, in this speech, as in Henry VI, part 3, dancing reflects genuine joy and celebration — “delightful measures” — and thus is impossible for Richard to enjoy.

 – Emily Winerock (Jul.
 30, 2019)